Blossom in Nature: 5 Outdoor Activities for Personal Growth this Summer!

 1. Ask yourself: What old issue do I feel confident (or want) to face—and gain some new insights?

 2. Hold the issue in your mind, then go outside for a stroll or a walk.
-If you can this would ideally be a walk in nature, at a park or by the water.
+Ideally this would be a walk in nature, at a park or by the water.

 3. Then notice when anything at all draws your attention.
 This could be a creature, plant, cool rock, weird shape on the sidewalk, building, poster on a telegraph pole or beautiful scenery!